Merzasphor/MWSE/docs/source/lua/type/niPickRecord/color.rst

 color
 ====================================================================================================

 `number`_.
 The vertex color at the point of intersection.
-The color is valid only when the 'return color' flag is set.
+The color is valid only when `returnColor = true`.

 .. _`tes3creature`: ../../../lua/type/tes3creature.html
 .. _`niObject`: ../../../lua/type/niObject.html